RobotControlTechnologies/RCML_docs/default.en.md

   - Fourth parameter – the name of control device axis as a string constant or an expression that will set the values for robot axis specified in the previous parameter.
   - Fifth and sixth, seventh and eighth, etc. parameters are always set in pairs: robot axis and the source of values for it.
 - *system.send_package* – a command to send the accumulated command package to robots.
 The only parameter is the flag for the mode of execution of commands from the package, ~ or #.
 Read more about this function in Section ["Specifying Function Execution Modes"](#6-specifying-function-execution...).
+- *system.mutex_lock* – attempts to lock the mutex by the name specified as a string parameter.
+If the mutex is free, this function locks it.
+If the mutex is locked, then function waits its free, and then locks it.
+More in the section ["Locks"](#10locks).
+- *system.mutex_unlock* – frees the mutex by the name specified as a string parameter.
+If the mutex is already free, the exception is thrown.
+- *system.semaphore_create_lock* - creates a semaphore with the name specified as the first parameter and the number of locks specified in the second parameter.
+If a semaphore with this name is already created, then function throws an exception.
+- *system.semaphore_wait* – waits for the semaphore to switch until the lock counter is zero.
+The name of the semaphore is specified as a single string parameter.
+- *system.semaphore_unlock* – reduces the lock counter of semaphore by 1, waites one string parameter - the name of the semaphore.

 ### 2.16 Macros